brannn/puppet-user/README.md

 puppet-user
 ===========

-Very simple Puppet module to manage standalone Unix user accounts and ssh keys
+A simple Puppet module to manage standalone Unix user accounts and ssh keys

 ## Usage